 “Sharing my experience with ProChondrix for cartilage defects in the knee at the British Patellofemoral Society Meeting in January hopefully helps other orthopaedic surgeons bring increased relief to joint-pain patients around the world,” said Dr. Argo.
 “After having used the product for 29 cases at Beacon, I believe it will make a major difference in healing patellofemoral injuries and arthritis — especially when caught early; although it can be used for patients in a degenerative state, too.”

 AlloSource developed ProChondrix CR as a cost-effective, single-stage alternative to deliver the necessary components for articular cartilage restoration.
 This cartilage restoration therapy provides live, functional cells and biological components necessary for the repair and regeneration of damaged cartilage tissue where as other treatments stimulate the patient to create scar tissue which does not replace the native cartilage.
 ProChondrix CR has an average of 94.97% chondrocyte viability after two years of storage at -80°C. The two-year shelf life helps to alleviate the inventory management challenges of other cartilage products and provides surgeons with more flexibility for their patients.

 Are You or a Loved One a Joint Pain Sufferer?
 We Can Help.

 Joint paint is not something you have to live with.
 That isn’t a sales pitch.
 It’s the truth.
 Our specialists, like Dr. Argo, can help you.
-Schedule an appointment to find out more about how we can get you back to living with less pain.
+Schedule an appointment by clicking here to find out more about how we can get you back to living with less pain.